3 Things I Wish I Knew About Salesforce Community Cloud Prior to Implementation

 There’s one more piece to the puzzle when it comes to visibility of knowledge articles in Community Cloud called Channel Visibility.
 When publishing an article you have a few options of what channels you want that article to be visible to.
 The channel options are: Internal App, Partner, Customer, and Public Knowledge Base.

 Depending on your Community type and which Articles you want to be visible in it you can select your Channels.
-For an authenticated (a.k.a private) Customer Community you would choose “Customer”, and for a public Community be it Customer, Partner, Employee or otherwise you would choose Public Knowledge Base.
+For an authenticated (a.k.a private) Customer Community you would choose “Customer”, and for a public Community (be it a Customer, Partner, or Employee Community type) you would choose Public Knowledge Base.
 Note that even if you have an Article published to the right channel the article also needs to have Data Categories assigned, and the user needs to have access to those Data Categories.
 Conversely, if the article and user has the proper Data Categories assigned, but the article is not published to the correct Channel where the user can see it, then he or she will not have visibility to that article.

 3. Understanding How Data Security & the Sharing Model Works is Critical